rails/sprockets/README.markdown

 ## Using Sprockets

 Sprockets is distributed as a Ruby library.
 It comes with a command-line tool called `sprocketize` for generating concatenations and installing provided assets.
 You can also use the `sprockets-rails` plugin to sprocketize your Rails application.
+A simple CGI is bundled with Sprockets for use in other environments.

 ### Sprockets as a Ruby library